Les Battersby: Storylines

-Toyah began to receive English tuition from Ken Barlow (William Roache), as she wanted to become a writer.
-Les thought middle-aged Ken was making a move on Toyah and headbutted him.
-Toyah, sickened by Les and Janice, ran away to London to find who she thought was her real father Ronnie, Neil Flynn (Tim Dantay), who tied her up in his flat.
-Janice and Les pursued her to the big city and found her after she'd run away from Flynn.
-Les continued to alienate Toyah, as he beat up her boyfriend Spider and Toyah left home.
-Les continued to be a problem until Spider, who had begun working for the DSS, discovered Les was claiming benefits whilst working on the canal.
-Les was forced to leave Toyah and Spider alone.
-The DSS ultimately discovered Les' duplicity without Spider's help and Les was sentenced to 150 days community service scrubbing graffiti.
-He teased Tyrone Dobbs (Alan Halsall) for being illiterate, so Tyrone got revenge by spraying more graffiti each time Les cleaned a wall, and when Les helped out at a local park, Tyrone removed his rowing boat so that Les was marooned on an island overnight.
+Toyah begins to receive English tuition from Ken Barlow (William Roache), as she wants to become a writer.
+Les thinks Ken is making a move on Toyah and headbutts him.
+Toyah, sickened by Les and Janice, runs away to London to find who she thinks is her real father Ronnie, Neil Flynn (Tim Dantay), who ties her up in his flat.
+Janice and Les pursue her to the big city and find her after she ran away from Flynn.
+Les continues to alienate Toyah, as he beats up her boyfriend, Spider, and Toyah leaves home.
+Les continues to be a problem, until Spider, who had begun working for the DSS, discovers Les is claiming benefits whilst working on the canal.
+Les is forced to leave Toyah and Spider alone.
+The DSS ultimately discover Les' duplicity without Spider's help, and Les is sentenced to 150 days community service, scrubbing graffiti.
+He teases Tyrone Dobbs (Alan Halsall) for being illiterate, so Tyrone gets revenge by spraying more graffiti each time Les cleans a wall, and when Les helps out at a local park, Tyrone removes his rowing boat so that Les is marooned on an island overnight.

-Janice was disgusted with Les when he drank the money she'd saved for their electricity bill, and the power was cut off.
-During a holiday in Wales, a young man named Owen Williams made a pass at Janice.
-She considered his offer, but when Les was electrocuted, she realised she couldn't cheat on him.
-Owen followed the family back to Weatherfield and asked Janice to join him in Wales.
-Les beat him up, but Janice had had enough of Les; the final straw was when he gave her a deep freezer for their anniversary.
+Janice is disgusted with Les when he spends the money she saved for their electricity bill, on alcohol, and the power is cut off.
+During a holiday in Wales, a young man named Owen Williams makes a pass at Janice.
+She considers his offer, but when Les is electrocuted, she realises she couldn't cheat on him.
+Owen follows the family back to Weatherfield, and asks Janice to join him in Wales.
+Les beats him up, but Janice has had enough of Les; the final straw is when he gives her a deep freezer, for their anniversary.